qfoldit/Protein-Design-MCP/README.md

 }
 ```

-All 19 tools available.
+19 of 21 tools available (ZairaChem's 2 tools need its own separate conda environment, see below -- not part of this Modal image).
 Local PDB files are automatically sent to Modal.

 ---